TechsCode-Team/UltraCustomizerWiki/overview/index.md

 ## What can you find on the wiki?
 - [Commands and Permissions](./overview#commandsandpermissions) - The list of commands and permissions
-- [Installation Guide](./installation/index.md) - A quick guide on how to install Ultra Customizer
+- [Installation Guide](./installation) - A quick guide on how to install Ultra Customizer
 - [Elements](./elements) - All the available Elements for Scripts
 - [Addons](./addons) - A list of all our Addons
-- [Events](./events) - All our Toggelable Events
 - [API](./api) - A guide on how to use our API
 <br>
 <br>